Switching from iPhone to Android

 If you’re a long-term iPhone user, it can seem daunting to make the jump from iOS over to the Android operating system.
-There are some challenges, but equally some solid advantages, including a considerably wider choice of phone sizes, features and a more open platform that allows you to set your own default applications.
+There are some challenges, certainly, but there are plenty of advantages as well, including a considerably wider choice of phone sizes, features and a more open platform that allows you to set your own default applications.

-Apple has always charged a premium for its smartphone offerings, but Android devices are available at every possible price point, with cheap phones starting from as little as $50 up to $1400 depending on your needs.
+Apple has always charged a premium for its smartphone offerings, but Android devices are available at every possible price point, with cheap phones starting from as little as $50 and ranging up to $1,400 depending on your needs.

-Whether you’ve just signed up for a new Android smartphone on a contract plan, or you’re just considering the switch, here’s what you need to do to make the switching from iPhone to Android transition as seamless as possible.
+Whether you’ve just signed up for a new Android smartphone on a contract plan, or you’re looking to make the switch soon, here’s what you need to do to make the transition as seamless as possible.

 Transferring contacts, calendars and mail

 The easiest way to transfer your contacts from an iPhone to a Google Android device comes, oddly enough, courtesy of Apple.
-As long as you've got iCloud syncing turned on for your contacts, it's quite easy to convert those contacts and add them quite simply.
+As long as you've got iCloud syncing turned on for your contacts, it's quite easy to convert those contacts and add them.

 Sign into your iCloud account from any computer, and click on the Contacts icon.
-Select all your contacts with CTRL-A (or Command-A on a Mac) and click on the gear icon in the bottom left part of the screen.
-Choose "Export vCard", and a .VCF file will be created for you which you can then share out to your Android device.
+Select all your contacts with Ctrl-A (or Command-A on a Mac) and click on the gear icon in the bottom left part of the screen.
+Choose "Export vCard", and a .vcf file will be created for you which you can then send to your Android device.

 iPhone to Android: What about my apps?